torres-alexis/GeneLab_Data_Processing/Proteomics/Pipeline_GL-DPPD-[LFQ-MBR]_Versions/GL-DPPD-[LFQ-MBR].md

 **Parameter Definitions:**

-- `--input` – multiple mzML files provided as individual paths separated by spaces
+- `--input` – all input mzML files provided as individual paths separated by spaces
 - `--output-dir` – the output directory to store results
 - `--cores` – number of CPU cores to use for processing